grames02/first_one/README.md

 # With the HTML Deliverable
-## Main Things I did
+## Main Things I did:
-I went into the Simon example, and swapped out a lot.
+I went into the Simon example and swapped out a lot.
 I mainly used the formula given and renamed things for my page.
 It actually worked fairly well.
 I am excited to keep learning.
-I created sections such as: Past Artists, Top Artists, and a fun Trivia Game.
+I created sections such as Past Artists, Top Artists, and a fun Trivia Game.
 All of these will be more fleshed out in the future.

+## Experience:
+After going through the initial tasks, I downloaded the Simon files and began to become familiar with them.
+From looking at the layout, it all made sense to me.
+I decided to utilize the Simon layout for my website.
+They both include four pages, and I could see similarities between Simon and how I would want my website to look.
+So I went through and gutted out all the unnecessary code, and began to create the layout for my eventual website.
+This included the index page, past artist page, top artist page, and the trivia game page.
+My eventual goal is that users will be able to vote on these artists.
+I also included a link to the artist's wikipedia page and a link to one of their albums on Spotify.

+One third-party resource I plan to utilize is Spotify.
+I think it'd be cool if you could listen to a clip of one of the artist's songs.
+Just a quick little sample on the page.
+I have yet to dive into the logistics, but it's my plan as of now.

+## Realizations:
+One thing I find fascinating is the organization of HTML.
+It makes a lot more sense than I thought it would.
+Oftentimes when going into the world of coding, it can be challenging to know where to begin.
+Or rather how to make sense of it all.

+However, when it comes to HTML, it reminds me of writing an essay.
+The simple layout of the header, body, and footer all click with me.
+When writing my webpages I made sure to keep the heading and footer uniform across all three pages.
+While I could change the body to my liking.

+## Lesson learned:
-One thing that took me FOREVER!!!!!
-Was getting it to publish properly.
-I didn't see the note about PowerShell....
+One thing that took me forever, was getting it to publish properly.
+I didn't see the note about PowerShell.
 Eventually, I finally changed the terminal and was able to publish it properly.

+## Deliverable:
 This is my website link: https://startup.dailyrocker.click/